maxofbritton/Raspberry-Pi-4x4-in-Schools-Project/README.md

 - **Accleromter and Light Sensor:** positive (red) into 3v3 (pin 1), ground (black) into Ground (pin 9), SDA (blue) into GPIO2 (pin 3), SCL (orange) into GPIO3 (pin 5).
 - **Buzzer:** positive (grey) into GPIO21 (pin 40), ground (black) into Ground (pin 38).
 - **LEDs:** positive1 (red) into GPIO20 (pin 38), positive2 (red) into GPIO16 (pin 36), ground (black) into Ground (pin 34).

-Your GPIO pin connections should look similar to the following.

-# INSERT IMAGE HERE